hstalker/dotfiles/README.md

 #### Warnings: Linux Distributions May Break the Setup
-It is possible that certain Linux distributions may source shell configuration files in their base scripts despite that altering the standard loading behaviour.
+It is possible that certain Linux distributions may source shell configuration files in their base scripts despite that altering the standard loading behavior.
 This would break our design.
 As far as we are aware, all the most common distros don't do this however.

 #### Warnings: This Design is Brittle and Subject to Change